SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-06-forgiving-witchcraft-slowly.md

 > 6 be undone or changed, no disgrace or cause for distress should attach to
 > 7 the heirs of those persons.

-_CNN_ mentions the feelings of relief and some cautions about alienating people from a 14th generation lineal descendant of one of the victims.
-14 generations is a long time;
-systemic violence does lasting damage!
+_CNN_ mentions the feelings of relief &ndash; and some cautions &ndash; about alienating people from a _14th generation lineal descendant_ of one of the victims.
+14 generations is a long time; systemic violence does lasting damage!

 ## But&hellip; I Have Some Questions

-That's&hellip; OK, I guess?
+That's&hellip; ok, I guess?
 I mean, I don't see how any reasonable person can object to this.
 It may not be the _best_ use of legislative time, but it's certainly not a _bad_ use of time to admit mistakes, even old ones.
+And it's not like this takes a _lot_ of legislative time for debate, or so one would think.

 But&hellip; I Have Some Questions.  (_Comme d'habitude._)